 Because a PIH program relies on an established service offering from a “bricks and mortar” environment the discussion following does not differentiate the two environments.

-Delaying the establishment of a PIH program is to concede market share to a competitor, currently and more particularly, into the future.
+Delaying the establishment of a PIH program that is being offered by video production is to concede market share to a competitor, currently and more particularly, into the future.

 And competitors, as always, are not necessarily other community pharmacies.